Military Pay

 - The service member spouse must be in Minnesota on military orders

-If the military spouse meets the eligibility requirements, they can avoid Minnesota state tax from being withheld from their pay by providing their employer with (a) a current valid military identification, (b) a current Leave and Earnings Statement, and (c) Minnesota Form W-4MN Withholding Allowance/Exemption Certificate.
+If the military spouse meets the eligibility requirements, they can avoid Minnesota state tax from being withheld from their pay by providing their employer with the Minnesota Form W-4MN Withholding Allowance/Exemption Certificate.

-To claim a refund of taxes withheld from the Minnesota income in error, from the Minnesota nonresident state return menu select:
+To claim a refund of taxes withheld from the Minnesota income in error, from the nonresident Minnesota Return menu select:

 - Income Subject to Tax